wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 MONGO_URL=your_mongodb_url
 ```

 Make sure to replace everything after each equals sign for each variable with the information from your Vonage and MongoDB accounts.
-You can now replace the line of code `const port = 3000` from earlier with  `process.env.PORT`, so your app gets the port from an environment variable (instead of hard coding it).

 Now, create a file called `app.js` and import these libraries: